R3VANEK/ScrapMTGProject/README.md

 ## Functionalites of app

 The application creates database called 'mtg' on server and stores on it data.
-After successfull creating connection to it or maikng databse from scratch if it is your first time using it, on console GUI we have 2 options :
+After successfull creating connection to it or making database from scratch if it is your first time using it, on console GUI we have 2 options :

 * **Download all cards data from given set(s)** : We are prompted [legal](#Comments-and-adnotations) sets to choose from.
 After typing one or more sets name, program retrevies card data such as its name, price, artwork artist, set etc. from [Scryfall API](https://scryfall.com/docs/api).
 It then stores it in 'mtg' database